Creepybits/was-node-suite-comfyui/README.md

 # Other Features

+### Security Setup

+- The `Save Text File` and `Export API` nodes have write functionality.
+Since this can pose a security risk, writing is only allowed to paths listed in the whitelist file.
+- Whitelist file path: `<USER_DIRECTORY>/default/was-node-suite/whitelist-dirs.list`
+* `<USER_DIRECTORY>` typically refers to the `ComfyUI/user` directory.

 ### Import AUTOMATIC1111 WebUI Styles
 When using the latest builds of WAS Node Suite a `was_suite_config.json` file will be generated (if it doesn't exist).
 In this file you can setup a A1111 styles import.